wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 * Physical attacks against WSO2 offices, infrastructure, or personnel.
 * Findings in third-party assets, demos, staging environments, or domains not owned by WSO2.

-A finding in one of these categories may still qualify if the security impact justifies it.
+A finding in one of these categories may still qualify for a reward if the demonstrated security impact justifies it.

 ## Rewards